TikiBIll/dotnet-hints/aspnet/ExternalCookieAuth.md

 ASP.NET External Cookie Authentication
 ==============================

-Full code example on how to use an authorization cookie generated out of ASP.NET to authenticate a user.
+Full code example on how to use an authorization cookie generated outside of ASP.NET to authenticate a user.

 Useful Links:
 * Issue with more links, description: https://github.com/MohammadYounes/MVC5-MixedAuth/issues/20